 At the group you can talk about some of the difficulties you have faced and support each another to find new ways to manage.

-This group meets weekly on a Monday evening from 7pm – 9pm in Dudley and you would be welcome to join us if you are finding your anxiety and/or depression difficult to manage.
+You would be welcome to join us if you are finding your anxiety and/or depression difficult to manage.